zvictor/PocketFlow/cookbook/python-chat-memory/README.md

-# PocketFlow Chat with Memory
+# BrainyFlow Chat with Memory

-A chat application with memory retrieval using PocketFlow.
+A chat application with memory retrieval using BrainyFlow.
 This example maintains a sliding window of recent conversations while retrieving relevant past conversations based on context.

 This implementation is based directly on the tutorial: [Build AI Agent Memory From Scratch — Tutorial For Dummies](https://zacharyhuang.substack.com/p/build-ai-agent-memory-from-scratch).